Counting decomposable polynomials with integer coefficients: Abstract

 \section{Abstract}

 A polynomial over a ring is called decomposable if it is a composition of two nonlinear polynomials.
-In this paper, we give sharp lower and upper bounds for the number of decomposable polynomials with integer coefficients of fixed degree and bounded height.
-Moreover, we determine the main contributions to decomposable polynomials.
-These results imply that almost all integer polynomials are indecomposable.
+In this paper, we obtain sharp lower and upper bounds for the number of decomposable polynomials with integer coefficients of fixed degree and bounded height.
+Moreover, we obtain asymptotic formulas for the number of decomposable monic polynomials of even degree.
+For example, the number of monic sextic integer polynomials which are decomposable and of height at most $H$ is asymptotic to $(16\zeta(3)-5/4)H^3$ as $H \to \infty$.